 Can I use a braiser instead of a skillet?

-Yes, a cast-iron braiser and a cast-iron skillet can heat up and perform the same way under low temperature, medium, or high heat.
+Yes, a cast-iron braiser and a cast-iron skillet can heat up and perform the same way under low, medium, or high temperatures.
 Both pans can be used on all kitchen heat sources to brown meat or fry up chicken thighs.

 Are braisers worth it?

 A braiser is worth purchasing if you want the benefit of cooking on the stovetop and in a conventional.
 These cast iron pans are both stovetop and oven safe.
 If stovetop cooking is your cooking method of choice you probably don’t need a braiser.